nag9s/SelfHelp/motivation/the-difference-between-professionals-and-amateurs.md

 Note: Don't make the same mistake I have made, which is setting a schedule based on results.
 Don't map out how much weight you want to lose each week or how much money you want to make.
 “Lose 5 pounds” is not an action you can perform.
 “Do three sets of squats” is an action you can perform.

-3. Stick to your schedule for one week.
+1. Stick to your schedule for one week.

 Stop thinking about how hard it will be to follow a schedule for a month or a year.
 Just follow it for this week.
 For the next 7 days, don't let distractions get in the way.

 Setting a schedule doesn't make you a professional, following it does.
 Don’t be a writer, be writing.

-Purpose is everything

 set a schedule based on actions you can do, not results that you want